 Another cause for only one side of your electric blanket to work is a faulty control switch.
 Check for this by inserting a multimeter into the plug or the cord and making sure the reading is zero.
 If the reading is high, the problem may be with the electrical cord.
 In this case, you should try another circuit or buy a new one.
 Before you can begin repairing the blanket, unplug it from the outlet and make sure the control is properly connected to the module.
 Then, try turning it “on” again to see if it works.

 Why does my electric blanket have two controls?

 A typical electric blanket consists of specially woven polyester cloth, an insulated wire and a bedside control.
 It also comes with a separate power cord.
 The heating element is enclosed in fireproof insulation.
 UL-listed blankets are safe, and a UL-registered brand is guaranteed to meet safety standards.
 UL-labelled electric blankets are more effective at keeping your home warm than traditional electric blankets.

 If you encounter problems using your electric blanket, the most common problem is the power cord.
 The faulty cable may cause the device to malfunction and will need to be replaced.
 Alternatively, you can give it to a friend or donate it to charity.
-You can drop it off for free at the Green Shed or Mitchell Resource Management Centre.
-If you still have trouble, you can try resetting the controller of the blanket.

 You can also check the connections if you notice any loose wires.
 Some electric blankets come with washable versions.
 Make sure you remove the control switch before washing it to avoid damage.
 Water can cause the connection to malfunction.
 If you find this fault, you can contact the manufacturer for a replacement.
-If it is still under warranty, they will replace it.
+When it is still under warranty, they will replace it.
 If your electric blanket is still under warranty, contact them to see if they can replace it.